 Written by on 12/12/2014 8:00:00 AM

-Last week, The Centers for Disease Control and Prevention announced that due to mutation this year's flu vaccine may not be as effective for a strain of the flu it is supposed to protect against.
+The Centers for Disease Control and Prevention announced that due to a mutation, this year's flu vaccine is only about 20 percent effective in protecting against the strain of the flu most individuals have been experiencing.

 We asked Dr. Aaron Carlisle, family medicine physician at Community Physician Network, to explain what it means when a virus mutates and whether or not you should still get vaccinated. continue reading ...